Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: TERMINOLOGY AND BACKGROUND

 with mean $\map{\theta}$ and covariance $\Psi = \left(\nabla_{\theta}^2 \mathcal{L}_{\theta}(\mathcal{D}) \vert_{\theta=\map{\theta}}\right)^{-1} = \left( N H + \lambda\mathbb{1}_p \right)^{-1} \in \mathbb{R}^{p\times p}$, where we denote by $H=-\frac{1}{N}\sum_{i=1}^N\nabla_\theta^2 \ln p(y_i|\theta,x_i)\vert_{\theta=\map{\theta}}$ the Hessian of the averaged negative log-likelihood.

-\textbf{Generalized Gauss-Newton Matrix.} The Hessian $H \in \mathbb{R}^{p \times p}$ from above is the second order derivative of the averaged negative-log-likelihood $-\frac{1}{N}\ln p(\mathcal{D}|\theta)$ at the MAP $\hat{\theta}$.
-On the one hand, to compute $H$ is infeasible, and on the other hand, even if $H$ could be computed, it would be impossible to store the $\frac{p \left(p+1\right)}{2}$ free components, since $p\gg 1$.
+\textbf{Generalized Gauss-Newton Matrix.} The Hessian $H \in \mathbb{R}^{p \times p}$ from above is the second order derivative of $-\frac{1}{N}\ln p(\mathcal{D}|\theta)$ at the MAP $\hat{\theta}$.
+On the one hand, to compute $H$ is infeasible, and on the other hand, even if $H$ could be computed, it would be impractical, if not impossible, to store the $\frac{p \left(p+1\right)}{2}$ free components for typical values of $p$.
 In addition, for trained NNs the Hessian does usually not have the nice property of positive semi-definiteness that is found, e.g., in the context of convex problems, because the learned MAP $\map{\theta}$ is, in general, not a local minimum but rather a saddle point.
-These difficulties of computational complexity and missing positive definiteness can be overcome by using the generalized Gauss-Newton (GGN) matrix \cite{Schraudolph2002} instead of $H$:
+The difficulties of computational complexity and missing positive definiteness can be overcome by using the generalized Gauss-Newton (GGN) matrix \citep{Schraudolph2002} instead of $H$: